 The idea that infant physiology is so flawlessly, naturally programmed to regulate a baby’s schedule is, to be blunt, laughable.
 Nothing against Mother Nature, but she doesn’t provide us with a ready-to-run baby like she does with say, the blue wildebeest.
 (Seriously?
 Walking six minutes after birth?
 Outrunning predators within a day?
 Our babies are cuter, but clearly not as prepared for battle straight out of the womb.)
 Our babies need extensive care and help in their development, and their sleep cycles are unbelievably erratic if left unregulated.
 If they miss their natural sleep cycle by as little as a half hour, their cortisol production can increase which causes a surge in energy, and things quickly spiral out of control.
 So as much as I wish babies could just fall asleep when they’re tired, it simply doesn’t work that way.
 That’s not to say that you shouldn’t respond to their cues, but you shouldn’t rely exclusively on them either.

 4. Sleep training is stressful for the baby and can affect the parent-child attachment.

 Nope.
 And this isn’t just me talking here.
-This is the American Academy of Paediatrics.
-If there’s a more reliable source of baby health information, they’re astoundingly bad at marketing themselves.
-And according to a 2016 study conducted by eight of their top researchers, behavioural intervention, (A.K.A Sleep training) “provide(s) significant sleep benefits above control, yet convey(s) no adverse stress responses or long-term effects on parent-child attachment or child emotions and behaviour.”
-Not a whole lot of grey area there.
+According to a 2016 study conducted by eight of the top researchers at the American Academy of Paediatrics, behavioural intervention, (A.K.A Sleep training) “provide(s) significant sleep benefits above control, yet convey(s) no adverse stress responses or long-term effects on parent-child attachment or child emotions and behaviour.”

 5. Babies are not “designed” to sleep through the night.